 Chef’s cooking style is a modern reinvention of Southern cuisine that incorporates the traditional use of seasonal ingredients, important to maintain a healthy lifestyle, with French culinary techniques she learned from her training at the Le Cordon Bleu College of Culinary Arts in Paris.

-Her first cookbook, Field Peas to Foie Gras: Southern Recipes with a French Accent.
-(Pelican Publishing, 2014) includes original recipes that will help you create healthy, delicious meals for your family.
+Her first cookbook, Field Peas to Foie Gras: Southern Recipes with a French Accent (Pelican Publishing, 2014) includes original recipes that will help you create healthy, delicious meals for your family; and her upcoming cookbook, Dinner Deja Vu: Southern tonight, French tomorrow (Pelican Publishing 2017) helps the home cook save time by using the same ingredients to create 2 different meals-one Southern and the other French.

 Who is Chef Jennifer Hill Booker?
 She’s an African American woman of strength and character who can creatively meet life and culinary challenges with grace.
 Her passion for the culinary world knows no boundaries from creating new recipes, to teaching culinary arts, presenting at live cooking demonstration, keynote-speaking engagements and in the digital world where she engages with her online community.
 Her focused attention to detail came through loud and clear when she was a contestant on the Food Network’s Cutthroat Kitchen competition food show.